Companies that use Luminance

 Analyzed and validated by Henley Wing Chiu

-Luminance We detected 1,617 companies using Luminance and 3 companies that churned.
-The most common industry is Software Development (10%) and the most common company size is 1,001-5,000 employees (28%).
+Luminance We detected 1,958 companies using Luminance, 3 companies that churned, and 23 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (9%) and the most common company size is 1,001-5,000 employees (29%).
 We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login